 FORTUNE -- If you think Wall Street doesn't hear the calls to reduce risk, look at Jefferies.

 The investment bank, which announced its proposed sale to Leucadia National on Monday, is one of the biggest banking success stories.
-The rare conservative i-bank on Wall Street, Jefferies flew through the credit crisis of 2008-09 and last year survived misleading analyst claims (and later rumors) MOREScott Cendrowski, writer-reporter - Nov 14, 2012 9:26 AM ET
+The rare conservative i-bank on Wall Street, Jefferies flew through the credit crisis of 2008-09 and last year survived misleading analyst claims (and later rumors) MOREScott Cendrowski, writer - Nov 14, 2012 9:26 AM ET

 The news that Nike dropped disgraced cyclist Lance Armstrong signals it can move beyond superstars.